-Whether dream home or investment property, buying a house is likely to be the biggest purchase you ever make, so it’s important to know what you’re getting into before you buy.
+Whether dream home or investment property, buying a house will likely be one of the biggest purchases you ever make, so it’s important to know what you’re getting into before you buy!

 Getting a pre purchase building inspection is the best way to find out about any potential problems with the property – potentially saving you time, money and stress by making sure that your new home has no nasty hidden surprises!